sourcefranke/dice_arithmetic/README.md

 > 2 + (d6 * 4)

 ### Custom Extensions
-Extending the core functionalities without overriding existing methods
+I still need to invest some brain power into a smooth possibility of providing a way of extending the core functionalities to other developers ... without overriding existing methods.